 When I am asked when I realized that my business was working I always say the same thing: I will let you know.

-I have fear in taking the leap every single day.
+I have a fear of taking the leap every single day.
 And every single day I continue to leap.

 Why?
 Why do I continue to brave the fear when I could just coast along?